ISB-CGC BigQuery Table Search¶

 The ISB-CGC BigQuery Table Search UI (https://isb-cgc.appspot.com/bq_meta_search/) is a discovery tool that allows users to explore and search for ISB-CGC hosted BigQuery tables.
 It can be accessed directly from the ISB-CGC homepage (https://isb-cgc.org/) as shown in red in the image below.

 Note: Users are not required to have a Google Cloud Platform (GCP) project or an account to learn more about the tables hosted by ISB-CGC.

 Currently, ISB-CGC hosts over 300 open access BigQuery tables.
 Each table has been curated to include detailed table and field descriptions as well as table labels allowing users to search for BigQuery tables of interest using a free-form text search or via available filters.

-Links to various helpful documentation pages are available, including Google BigQuery’s documentation and ISB-CGC’s Community Notebook repository which contains example use-cases on how to access BigQuery tables programmatically via Jupyter notebooks or R scripts.
+Links to various helpful documentation pages are available, including Google BigQuery’s documentation and ISB-CGC’s BigQuery documentation and the ISB-CGC Release Notes.

 The search filters consist of a combination of multi-select dropdown lists, checkboxes and free-form text fields.

 Selecting multiple items within a multi-select dropdown list or checkbox filter will perform a Boolean “AND” on those selections and bring back any data that match any of the selected items.
 For example, selecting Data Type BIOSPECIMEN and CLINICAL will display both biospecimen and clinical data.

 Selecting multiple filters will perform a Boolean “OR” on those selections and bring back only data that fits all criteria.
 For example, selecting Data Type BIOSPECIMEN and Source of CCLE will only display CCLE biospecimen data.